slatedb/slatedb/docs/0002-compaction.md

 ### Compacting Lower Levels

-The Compactor compacts L1 and the lower levels.
-It contains two logical processes: a Compaction Executor and a Compaction Policy.
-The Compaction Policy observes the current state of the database and schedules Compactions.
-The Compaction Executor bootstraps the Compactor, executes the Compactions scheduled by the Compaction Policy, and notifies the Compaction Policy about status.
-The Compaction Executor is fixed, while The Compaction Policy is modular to allow SlateDB to support different compaction styles.
-The specific policy is specified in the `compaction.policy` db option.
-Initially, we will implement a single policy that performs tiered compaction.
+The Compactor compacts L0 and the lower levels.
+It contains two logical processes: a Compaction Executor and a Compaction Scheduler.
+The Compaction Scheduler observes the current state of the database and schedules Compactions.
+The Compaction Executor bootstraps the Compactor, executes the Compactions scheduled by the Compaction Scheduler, and notifies the Compaction Scheduler about status.
+The Compaction Executor is fixed, while The Compaction Scheduler is modular to allow SlateDB to support different compaction styles.
+The specific scheduler is specified in the `compaction.scheduler` db option.
+Initially, we will implement a single scheduler that performs tiered compaction.

 #### Interfaces

-Lets start by defining the interface between the CompactionExecutor and CompactionPolicy.
+Lets start by defining the interface between the CompactionExecutor and CompactionScheduler.
 I’ll define them as Rust structs/traits.
 Then, we discuss how each component implements the interfaces.

 ##### Compactions

-The Compaction Policy tells the Compaction Executor what compactions to execute.
+The Compaction Scheduler tells the Compaction Executor what compactions to execute.
 A Compaction is defined using the following parameters:
 * Sources: A list of one or more sources of data to compact.
-A source can either be a single L1 SST, or a single SR. The Sources must be logically consecutive.
+A source can either be a single L0 SST, or a single SR. The Sources must be logically consecutive.
 This means that for any sources S1 and S2 where S2 appears immediately after S1 in the list:
-    * If S1 is an L1 SST, then S2 must either be the next L1 SST OR if S1 is the last L1 SST then S2 must be the first SR (SR with the highest ID)
+    * If S1 is an L0 SST, then S2 must either be the next L0 SST OR if S1 is the last L0 SST then S2 must be the first SR (SR with the highest ID)
     * If S1 is an SR, then S2 must be the next SR.
 * Destination: A destination SR. This can be a new SR, or it can be the SR from Sources with the lowest ID.
 If it’s a new SR, The SR must be logically consecutive to the last element of Sources (as described above).

 Let’s look at some examples of valid/invalid compactions.
 I’ll use string IDs for SSTs here instead of ULIDs.
 Suppose our manifest looks like:

 ```
-l1: [SST-1, SST-2, SST-3, SST-4]
+l0: [SST-1, SST-2, SST-3, SST-4]
 compacted: [100, 50, 3, 1, 0]
 ```

 Here are examples of valid/invalid compactions (I’m using the notation Sources->Destination)

-`[SST-3, SST-4]->101`: This describes compacting the last 2 L1 SSTs to a new SR
+`[SST-2, SST-1]->101`: This describes compacting the oldest 2 L0 SSTs to a new SR

-`[SST-1, SST-2]->101`: This is invalid because it skips SST-3 and SST-4
+`[SST-4, SST-3]->101`: This is invalid because it skips SST-2 and SST-1

-`[SST-4, 100]->100`: This describes compacting SST-4 and SR 100 and saving the result as SR 100
+`[SST-1, 100]->100`: This describes compacting the oldest L0 SST (SST-1) and SR 100 and saving the result as SR 100

 `[100, 50]->2`: This is invalid because it writes the result to an SR that is not consecutive to 50 (3 is consecutive to 50)

-`[SST-1, SST-2, SST-3, SST-4, 100, 50, 3, 1, 0]->0`: This describes a major compaction that compacts everything and saves it as SR 0
+`[SST-4, SST-3, SST-2, SST-1, 100, 50, 3, 1, 0]->0`: This describes a major compaction that compacts everything and saves it as SR 0

-Observe that we can use this basic definition to describe compactions done by different compaction algorithms (this isn’t strictly true in the above proposal - e.g. it doesn’t currently support some-to-all compactions like compacting a single SST from one SR into another SR, but that’s a fairly straightforward extension to the definition of a source) - it’s up to the Compaction Policy to decide what compactions to execute.
-The policy can choose to implement leveled compaction by viewing each SR as a level and scheduling Compactions that always merge one SR into the next SR. Or it can implement tiered compaction by grouping SRs into levels and define compactions that merge all the SRs in a level into a new SR at the next level.
-The levels themselves are a logical construct maintained by the policy.
+Observe that we can use this basic definition to describe compactions done by different compaction algorithms (this isn’t strictly true in the above proposal - e.g. it doesn’t currently support some-to-all compactions like compacting a single SST from one SR into another SR, but that’s a fairly straightforward extension to the definition of a source) - it’s up to the Compaction Scheduler to decide what compactions to execute.
+The scheduler can choose to implement leveled compaction by viewing each SR as a level and scheduling Compactions that always merge one SR into the next SR. Or it can implement tiered compaction by grouping SRs into levels and define compactions that merge all the SRs in a level into a new SR at the next level.
+The levels themselves are a logical construct maintained by the scheduler.

 In Rust, this looks like: